Models of Intervention

 - Concentrating on developing positive relationships with others

-CBT can work with individuals who are initially very guarded and defensive; however, the therapist will need to apply the therapy towards those issues initially.
-Thus, CBT can be tailored for the individual (and most often is), and these approaches allow for quite a bit of variability and individualized restructuring in therapy.
+CBT can be tailored for the individual (and most often is), and these approaches allow for quite a bit of variability and individualized restructuring in therapy.
 CBT is typically time-limited.
 Individuals who engage in CBT therapy will often get involved in support groups (see below) in order to continue a lifelong recovery program.

 Motivational Interviewing (MI) is based on motivational psychology principles.
 As the name implies, the therapy attempts to increase the motivation to change for people who demonstrate resistance to understanding that they have a substance use disorder or need to change their behavior.
-The research on this technique is mixed, indicating that in some cases, it may assist in treating substance abuse, and in others instances, it is not effective.
+The research on this technique is mixed, indicating that in some cases, it may assist in treating substance misuse, and in others instances, it is not effective.
 The result of the research suggests that MI might be effective for individuals initially resistant to change when it is combined with CBT.

 Motivational Enhancement Therapy

-MET appears to be particularly effective for people who abuse alcohol, and evidence for its use with other drugs, such as heroin and cocaine, appears to be mixed.
+MET appears to be particularly effective for people who misuse alcohol, and evidence for its use with other drugs, such as heroin and cocaine, appears to be mixed.
 This type of intervention may often be the choice of the therapist as opposed to the choice of a person seeking treatment because individuals who are resistant to changing their habits typically do not seek treatment.

 Contingency Management Interventions